-STOBER drive controllers of series SC6 and SI6 are available with the Ethernet-based EtherCAT fieldbus system as standard.
+Drive controllers of the PMC SC6 and PMC SI6 series are available with the Ethernet-based EtherCAT fieldbus system as standard.

 This documentation describes a combination of the drive controllers listed with a controller as an EtherCAT master and the associated automation software.